 Not a lot of options in this system at present.
-We have three body choices, though two of them are older and don’t differentiate a lot.
+We have two body choices and they differ mainly on EVF or not.
 We do have seven EOS M lenses, through three are mid-range convenience zooms.

 What EOS M doesn’t have at the moment is:

-- A coherent set of body choices that are all on the same (or near same) technology.
+- A full set of body choices that are all on the same (or near same) technology.